libretime/libretime/docs/admin-manual/configuration.md

   # The internal API authentication key.
   # > this field is REQUIRED
   api_key: "some_random_generated_secret!"
   # The Django API secret key.
-If not defined, the value of [general.api_key] will be
-  # used as fallback.
+  # > this field is REQUIRED
   secret_key: "some_random_generated_secret!"

   # List of origins allowed to access resources on the server,